 Welcome to Acadia University’s online application for graduate admission!
 To help you complete your application as quickly and easily as possible, please follow the steps below.

-- The School of Education is not accepting any further applications to their M.Ed. in Counselling, Curriculum Studies (general program), Inclusive Education, or Leadership programs for the 2019/20 academic year.
-The only available program is the M.Ed. in Curriculum Studies with an emphasis in Music (deadline: June 1st).
+- The School of Education is not accepting any further applications to their M.Ed. in Counselling, Curriculum Studies (general program), Curriculum Studies (with emphasis in Music), Inclusive Education, or Leadership programs for the 2019/20 academic year.
 The 2020/21 application will be available online in October 2019, for a July 2020 start date.

 - The Department of Pscyhology is not accepting any further applications to their M.Sc. in Psychology program for the 2019/20 academic year.
 The 2020/21 application will be available on-line in October 2019, for a September 2020 start date.